 Over to You

 To apply or not to apply?
 Which ones to go for?
-What should be the ratio of grants to other income sources?
-How to write winning proposals?
-Where to find them?
+And where to find them?

 Grants can be tricky to figure out, especially for small nonprofits.